-Add a profile picture to your Page that clearly shows that it belongs to your project.
+Add a profile picture to your Page that clearly shows that it belongs to your charity or community organisation.
 Usually people like to use a logo, or an image of the work they do.
 This is the picture that appears when Facebook users search for your page.
-You can also upload a cover photo which is a landscape image that appears at the top of your Facebook page and allows you to show your project in a little more detail.
+You can also upload a cover photo which is a landscape image that appears at the top of your Facebook page and allows you to show your group or organisation in a little more detail.